The Nuts and Bolts of Social Media Marketing

 Is it good content or conversions first?

+If your business is to sell a product then it makes sense to drive traffic from social media to your website for conversions.
+The more social followers you have, the likelier you are to increase your conversion rate, right?
 The problem with this is social media creates casual onlookers.
 If your business is local or a niche it will be even harder to maintain high conversion rates.

 Your brand will get followers for many different reasons.
 They might like your product.
 Or they just like your posts.
 But they are not guaranteed to buy your product.
+The key is to modify your website and use appropriate call-to-action (CTA) buttons on social media that drive conversions rather than follows.

+Follows will happen naturally as your customer base increases.
+When you have enough people buying your product you can start shifting your goal focus.
+You can then revamp your marketing campaign for higher engagement.
 Being savvy with your social media marketing will elevate your businesses goals.
 But too many people don’t pay enough attention to the research that needs to happen before you go online.

 A clear and concise social media strategy creates a rock-solid foundation on which to build a loyal following.